Esri/arcgis-runtime-samples-android/java/map-load-status/README.md

 ## How to use the sample

-Click on the button to reload the ArcGISMap.
+Tap on the refresh button in the top right of the screen to reload the ArcGISMap.
 The load status of the ArcGISMap will be displayed on screen.

 ## How it works